thexande/pokedex/README.md

 ## Use the following Gherkin stories to guide your development.

+As a user, when I visit the root route ("/") , I am redirected to Pokemón index page.

 As a user, when I visit the Pokemón index page, I should view all Pokemón.

 As a user, when I visit the trainers index page, I should see a list of all trainers.